-The findings of the preliminary review are also uploaded to a custom Power BI dashboard for easy visualisation of case demographics and comparison of system issues between cases.
+The findings of the case assessment are uploaded to a custom Power BI dashboard for easy visualisation of case demographics and comparison of system issues between cases.

 2.3.
-Secretariat recommends a review categorisation level based on presence and degree of system issues identified in the preliminary reviews
+Secretariat recommends a review categorisation level based on presence and degree of system issues identified in the case assessment